Trump 'needs all the help he can get,' donors say

 The group gives $5 of each donation it receives directly to Trump's campaign.
 According to co-founder Amy Kremer, this allows each donor to be named individually on financial reports.

-"They too can be recognized for even a small donation," she said.
+"They too can be recognised for even a small donation," she said.

 (Reporting By Emily Flitter; Additional reporting by Grant Smith in NEW YORK; Editing by Caren Bohan and Paul Tait)